 Hypophora is a figure of speech that occurs when writing asks a question and then immediately follows that question up with an answer.
-It is often related to a rhetorical question, but the two aren’t the same.

 There are examples of hypophora in multiple genres of literature, from non-fiction books to short fiction stories.
 There are a few examples below to give you an idea of various ways that this technique can be used.
 Often, this technique is referred to as a way of reasoning out loud, just as someone speaking might ask a group a question only to realize the answer as soon as they asked.